maciejk77/next-product-list/README.md

 - GraphQL API has Relay-style cursor pagination
 - Apollo Client with hooks to be used to query data
 - Some items in data set with the same ID => hence [slug] for url query not [id], brittle in production?
-- Originally MVP had pagination on button click (sending cursor to GraphQL API), refactored to infinite scrolling (use of IntersectionObserver)
+- Initially MVP had pagination on button click (sending cursor to GraphQL API), refactored to infinite scrolling (use of IntersectionObserver)